app-exp/AQA-Tests/README.md

 <h3>Prerequisites:</h3>
-Before  the SeleniumTestMailRu.runTest() starting you have to switch OFF "Mail for yourself" and "Grouping by sender" options on mail.ru website.<br>
+Before  the SeleniumTestMailRu.runTest() you have to switch OFF "Mail for myself" and "Grouping by sender" options on mail.ru website.<br>